AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-calendar-modules.md

  </tbody>
 </table>

 You can update the event information by entering new values to the desired field.
-For details about the individual fields, see [[!UICONTROL Create an event]](#uicontrol-create-an-event).
+For details about the individual fields, see [[!UICONTROL Create an event]](#create-an-event).

 #### [!UICONTROL Delete an event]